Clinical-Genomics/cg/DEPLOYMENT.md

 8. Deploy master to stage:
+    1. Log in to appropriate server `ssh <server.scilifelab.se>`

-    1. `us`
+    2. `us`
-    2. Request stage environment `paxa` and follow instructions
+    3. Request stage environment `paxa` and follow instructions
-    3. `bash update-cg-stage.sh master`
+    4. `bash update-cg-stage.sh master`
+    5. Make sure that installation was successful

+9. Deploy master to production
+     1. Log in to appropriate server `ssh <server.scilifelab.se>`
+     2. `up`
+     3. `bash update-cg-prod.sh`
      4. Make sure that installation was successful

-9. Deploy master to production

-          1. `up`
-     2. `bash update-cg-prod.sh`
-     3. Make sure that installation was successful

 11. Take a screenshot or copy log text and post as a comment on the PR.
 Screenshot should include environment and that it succeeded.